• Skip to primary navigation

 Instructions

-• Heat 1 tbsp butter and 1 tbsp oil in a large nonstick pan over medium-high heat.
+• Heat 1 tablespoon butter and 1 tablespoon oil in a large nonstick pan over medium-high heat.

 • And add onion, garlic, carrots, celery and saute until onion is translucent and garlic is fragrant.